sevrinn/studyBuddy/README.md

 - Sign into app (with spotify API authenticate)

 Main Timer
-- set minutes for study / break time
+- set minutes for study / break time.
-- pressling start/pause button starts/pauses timer
+- pressing start/pause button starts/pauses timer.
-- when study time is complete, sound a chime
+- when study time is complete, sound a chime.
 - start break time, sound chime when done.
-- study time restarts
+- study time restarts.

 Music Player
-- search bar allows user to search for their saved playlists as well public playlists matching search (up to 20 displayed)
+- search bar allows user to search for their saved playlists as well public playlists matching search (up to 20 displayed).
-- embedded player has own start/stop functionality
+- embedded player has own start/stop functionality.
-- boogie to the music
+- boogie to the music.

 based loosely on the Pomodoro study technique